classicvalues/TidioApi/README.md

 #TidioAPI PHP Class

-This class was created to start as fast as possible work with Tidio Api in PHP.
+This class was designed to help get you started working with Tidio Api in PHP as quickly as possible.

 ##Usage
-Please use constructor with public key of your Tidio project and proper user details as much accurate as possible.
+Please use constructor with the public key of your Tidio project and the correct user details to the best of your accuracy.

-After you created proper TidioAPI object you can use one of methods from our api.
+After you create the proper TidioAPI object you can choose one of the methods from our api.

-Please use call method with proper $action api method to run proper action.
+Please use the call method with the proper $action api method so that you can run the proper action.

-For example use `identifyUpdate` to update visitor data or `track` to track tracking information about it.
+For example use `identifyUpdate` to update visitor data or `track` to track information the information that you need.

 ##Example
 ```php